 Creepy Tree Exemplar Award Winner - Best Horror Screenplay - Feature - Creepy New Series

-My name is Travis Darkow, I am 27 years old from Bremerton Washington where I currently live with my wife and our dog Jax.
+My name is Travis Darkow, I am 27 years old from Bremerton, Washington, where I currently live with my wife and our two dogs, Jax and Laika.
 I have had a passion for writing and creating since I was very young.
 I was always writing stories, usually about aliens or monsters, or making my own little comic books.
 As I got older I never stopped writing, all through school I took as many writing courses as I could and my passion only grew over the years.
 I enjoy all aspects of writing.
 I write poetry, I love writing and playing music, and have written fifty to a hundred original songs.
 I have about a dozen or so children's books that I have written as well.
 My greatest passion though is film.
 I absolutely fell in love with movies when I was a kid, and found that my absolute favorite thing in the world is writing and directing films.
 I've written, directed and edited around two dozen short films since the seventh grade, and in June 2019 I completed my first feature length horror/sci-fi film called Goodbye Tomorrow.
 I am currently writing and directing short and feature length original films, as well as developing an ever expanding list of original pilots and feature length screenplays that I have been hard at work writing.
 Crafting stories and creating whole new worlds that didn't exist before has always brought me much joy.
 It is truly my favorite thing in the world and I will never stop creating.

 I envisioned Jakob's Cove as a dark detective-style noir mystery that quickly turns into a gritty supernatural horror/mystery show that ultimately culminates in horrific Lovecraftian fashion.
 I imagined it to be non-stop filler free, badass horror, mystery and suspense.
 Not shying away from showing the bloody violence and terror that plagues the town, but also not afraid to be fun with humor, albeit sometimes dark, peppered throughout, and always leaving the viewer craving the next episode.
 I wanted to share a little about the overall feel of the show and the three main characters to help get the vibe.
 Think of the show as a crazy hybrid of The X-Files and Supernatural, but with much more blood, and the soundtrack style of Stranger Things or It Follows, 80's synthesizer and all.